Hirta: History and lifestyle

 Missionaries provided education for many years but by 1872, the state took over; a true school building was eventually built.

 A diary (now owned by the NTS) written by a school teacher who worked in Village Bay shed some light on life here in the early 1900s.
 One source offers this perspective about the island in that era: "relatively speaking, a vibrant, well-connected and economically successful place thanks to a booming tourist trade and a buoyant market for the island’s tweed.
 Whaling boats brought supplies of coal and the government was able to provide more services for the islanders – visiting doctors had spent the two weeks ... vaccinating its residents – and the frequent presence of English fishing fleets meant they were better linked to the wider world than ever before".

 Medical care was always limited.
 In the late 1890s, there was a single nurse stationed on the island, with limited medical supplies.
 That level continued until the contingent was increased in 1915.

 In 1908, British Pathé News released a documentary film, The Island Of St. Kilda, which shed light on the lifestyle in Hirta during that era.
-The film is available for viewing on several Web sites.
+The film is available for viewing on several websites.

 A documentary film which included scenes and people in Hirta filmed primarily in 1923, was released in 1928.
 The summary for St Kilda, Britain's Loneliest Isle, states: "A voyage from Glasgow to St Kilda, containing scenes of the Western Isles and island life of the crofters on St Kilda".
 The film is available for viewing on a National Library of Scotland Web page which also includes a great deal of specifics in the text, in a "Shotlist".